 10. Short Natural Haircut

-The natural hairstyle with an accent on “natural” makes for a very textured and distinct look in the case of Afro Americans that tend to have a different look than usual short haircuts.
-Also, it is considered one of the greatest short haircuts.
+The natural hairstyle with an accent on “natural” makes for a very textured and distinct look in the case of Afro-Americans that tend to have a different look than usual short haircuts.
+Also, it is considered one of the greatest short hairstyles for black women.

 11. Taper Fade with Deep Part

-A masculine-inspired look is this softly tapered fade women haircut that has an overall length of less that 1/8 inches long and a hard part that separates the two sides of the haircut.
+A masculine-inspired look is this softly tapered fade women’s haircut that has an overall length of fewer than 1/8 inches long and a hard part that separates the two sides of the haircut.